remixz/to-streamable/README.md

 ### `vid.status([cb(err, res)])`

 Retrieves the status of the video upload. `vid.upload()` must be called beforehand. `cb` is an optional callback function.
 Called with parameters `err`, containing an `Error`, if any, and `res`, with the object response from the Streamable API.
 See the [Streamable API Docs](http://streamable.com/documentation) for format.

-## Development

-`to-streamable` is written in the shiniest new ES6, and is compiled with [Babel](https://babeljs.io/).
-Whenever you make a change, you must run `npm run build` to recompile the module.
-One day, ES6 shall rule the land, and this workaround won't be needed anymore.